-German states report total of 19 new coronavirus cases
+German state of North Rhine-Westphalia reports 14 new coronavirus cases

-DUESSELDORF, Germany (Reuters) - Three western German states reported a total of 19 new cases of the coronavirus on Thursday, a day after the federal health minister said the country is at the start of an epidemic.

-In North Rhine-Westphalia, Germany’s most populous state, the health ministry said 14 more people tested positive for the coronavirus on Thursday in the Heinsberg area, where a couple were the first confirmed cases in the state.
+DUESSELDORF, Germany (Reuters) - The German state of North Rhine-Westphalia said 14 more people tested positive for the coronavirus on Thursday in the Heinsberg area, where a couple were the first confirmed cases in the state, Germany’s most populous.

 The new cases took the total in the Heinsberg area to 20.
 Of the latest cases, all those concerned were isolated at home and did not require hospital treatment, the state’s health ministry said.